codingtherapist/webAccessibilityStudyGroup/README.md

 <h2> Web Accessibility Group Study Outline Material</h2>

-Our [official study plan can be found here](https://github.com/users/codingtherapist/projects/1), with what we are learning each week, and weekly reading/ homework.
+Our [official study plan](https://github.com/users/codingtherapist/projects/1) contains the material we are learning each week, and weekly reading/ homework.
 Each week has an outline of what we will be studying on stream, with an area for comments if anyone has any questions or comments etc.<br><br>